Have you ever woken up to the loud sounds of a woodpecker on the side of your home or up on the roof?

 Another option to try in order to scare a woodpecker is to add a plastic snake around the area that they continue to return to.

-Snakes are predators so a woodpecker would naturally be distracted with the sight of one.
+Snakes are predators so a woodpecker would naturally be distracted by the sight of one.

 3- Hanging Aluminum Foil

-Try hanging aluminum foil in strips close to the area that the woodpecker seems to be returning to and keep pecking at.
+Try hanging aluminum foil in strips close to the area that the woodpecker seems to be returning to and keeps pecking at.